RDP chemical for Russia

 The dosage of HPMC in actual application varies depending on factors such as climate, temperature, local lime and calcium quality, putty powder formulation, and the desired quality specified by the customer.
 Generally, it ranges between 4 kg to 5 kg.
 For example, in Beijing, most putty powders use around 5 kg; in Guizhou, it is mostly 5 kg in summer and 4.5 kg in winter; in Yunnan, the dosage is smaller, usually around 3 kg to 4 kg, and so on.

-What is the recommended viscosity of Hydroxypropyl Methylcellulose (HPMC)?
+What are the main raw materials of Hydroxypropyl Methylcellulose (HPMC)?